ssnepenthe/clockwork-for-wp/README.md

 Otherwise, open a new browser tab and navigate to the `__clockwork/app` endpoint (e.g. https://mysite.com/__clockwork/app).

 ## Configuration
-Clockwork can be configured using the `cfw_config_init` action from within a plugin or must-use plugin.
-A must-use plugin is preferred.
+Clockwork can be configured using the `cfw_config_init` action from within a must-use plugin.

-Your callback should accept an instance of `\Clockwork_For_Wp\Config` which can be used to change any of the configuration options foind in `src/config.php`.
+Your callback should accept an instance of `\Clockwork_For_Wp\Config` which can be used to change any of the configuration options found in `src/config.php`.
 Options are set using dot notation.

 For example, consider the following must-use plugin at `wp-content/mu-plugins/cfw-config.php`: